drayoden/tkcalc/README.md

-Simple tkinter calculator from freeCodeCamp.org (yt) with Sam Focht.
+Simple tkinter calculator from freeCodeCamp.org (yt 10/20/20) with Sam Focht.